Cauliflower Tostadas with Smashed Avocado and Chipotle Sauce

-- Start by roasting cauliflower florets that have been tossed in olive oil and spices.
+- Roast cauliflower florets that have been tossed in olive oil and spices.
 Make things easier on yourself by using pre-cut cauliflower, figuring you’ll need 6 to 7 cups for the recipe.

 - Crisp the tortillas in the oven rather than a deep fryer.
 Though frying is more traditional, baking means less mess, not to mention fewer calories.

-- Once the tostadas are crisped and cooled, spread smashed avocado over the surface and pile with cauliflower.
+- Spread smashed avocado over the surface and pile with cauliflower.

 - Finish the whole thing with a bright pop of pickled vegetables and a drizzle of yogurt chipotle sauce.
 Scrumptious!